Roasted salmon with pearl couscous and date-apple salad

 - 2 wild Alaskan skinless halibut fillets (about 5 ounces each)

 - 1 or 2 organic celery ribs (about ¼ pound total)

 - 1 organic Granny Smith or other apple

 - 3 or 4 Medjool dates (with pits; about 3 ounces total)

-- Sherry vinaigrette base (maple syrup - sherry vinegar - coriander - cinnamon)
+- Sun Basket sherry vinaigrette base (maple syrup - sherry vinegar - coriander - cinnamon)